robertZaufall/mindm-mcp/README.md

 - Retrieve mindmap structure and central topics
 - Export mindmaps to Mermaid, Markdown, JSON formats to be used in LLM chats
+- Create MindManager mindmaps directly from Mermaid (full or simplified syntax)
+- Fetch MindManager and package versions for quick diagnostics
 - Get information about MindManager installation and library folders
 - Get current selection from MindManager

 ## Planned Features

-- Create new mindmaps from serialized data
-- Add, modify, and manipulate topics and subtopics
+- Add, modify, and manipulate topics and subtopics without Mermaid roundtrips
 - Add relationships between topics
 - Add tags to topics
 - Set document background images